-In July 2023, the government senta draft bill to Congress seeking to ensure the efficient and transparent use of public resources and enhance service delivery to citizens.
+In July 2023, the government sent a draft bill to Congress seeking to ensure the efficient and transparent use of public resources and enhance service delivery to citizens.
 In January 2024, the government introduced certain modifications.
-As a mended, the draft legislation provides for general guidelines for the administrative organization of public institutions, a ligning responses to the population's needs with resource availability and sustainability criteria.
-As of the date of this Offering Memorandum, the bill is currently undergoing legislative discussions.
+As a mended, the draft legislation provides for general guidelines for the administrative organization of public institutions, aligning responses to the population's needs with resource availability and sustainability criteria.
+The law was enacted and came into force in May 2024.